Prismatic Dieudonn\'e theory: Introduction

 \subsection{Overview of the proof and plan of the paper}

 \Cref{sec:generalities-prisms} and \Cref{sec:gener-prism-cohom} contain some useful basic results concerning prisms and prismatic cohomology, with special emphasis on the case of quasi-syntomic rings.
-Most of them are extracted from \cite{bhatt_morrow_scholze_topological_hochschild_homology} and \cite{bhatt_scholze_prisms_and_prismatic_cohomology}, but some are not contained in loc. cit. (for instance, the definition of the $q$-logarithm, \Cref{sec:q-logarithm}, or $\mu$-torsion-freeness of prismatic cohomology of some quasi-regular semiperfectoid rings, \Cref{sec:mu-torsion-freeness}), or only briefly discussed there (for instance, the description of truncated Hodge-Tate cohomology, \Cref{sec:trunc-prism-cotang-complex}).
+Most of them are extracted from \cite{bhatt_morrow_scholze_topological_hochschild_homology} and \cite{bhatt_scholze_prisms_and_prismatic_cohomology}, but some are not contained in loc. cit. (for instance, the definition of the $q$-logarithm, \Cref{sec:q-logarithm}, or the K\"unneth formula, \Cref{sec:kunn-form-prism}), or only briefly discussed there (for instance, the description of truncated Hodge-Tate cohomology, \Cref{sec:trunc-prism-cotang-complex}).